Plymouth Review

 Police Report

-Officers with the Sheboygan Falls Police Department investigated a suspicious person complaint in the 300 block of Buffalo Street last week.
+Officers with the Sheboygan Falls Police Department warned an adult female for failure to control an animal in the 1000 block of Monroe Street.

 *** Full Story